 Overview of the Hills Showground Station State Significant Development Application

-The application is on public exhibition for 28 days from 13 November until 10 December 2019.
-You can make a submission on the application to the Department of Planning, Industry and Environment during this time.
+The application was on public exhibition from 13 November until 10 December 2019.
+You can view the application on the Department of Planning, Industry and Environment website.

 Vision for the site

 Our vision is for a thriving local mixed use centre that provides a walkable, lively place enhanced by strong connections to world class transport and the cultural and recreational destination of Castle Hill Showground.
 The precinct will provide diverse housing for different generations and lifestyles, framed by green open spaces that encourage connectivity and celebrates the Garden Shire outlook.